coder-hxl/x-crawl/docs/type/crawl-page.md

 - viewport: undefined
 - fingerprint: undefined

-**外部类型**
+**External type**

-- Viewport：来自于 puppeteer ，viewport 会直接传给 page.setViewport 用于设置页面大小
+- Viewport: from puppeteer, viewport will be passed directly to page.setViewport to set the page size

 ## CrawlPageAdvancedConfig